 We encourage all walkers to undertake self-assessment of personal health prior to departure and contact the booking office if unwell to reschedule or cancel.

 Please inform the Host ranger as soon as possible and contact public health for further advice.
 Each situation may be different - based on risk of transmission and current advice from Public Health.
 As a walker you will be assisted off the track as soon as practicably possible in order to follow directions given by Public Health.
 The remainder of walkers on that day will continue and be asked to monitor for symptoms.
 We will seek and follow advice from Public Health in any case where the determination of close contacts is not clear.

-There will be up to 48 people booked to start the walk each day, year round.
+There will be up to 48 people booked to start the walk each day, year-round.
 With spaced departures, this means the track will feel yours alone.
-Rest assured the sleeping quarters are designed to maximise group privacy.
-Yet, cabins cater for 48 per night for shared cooking and dining, it also means you’re bound to finish with new Three Capes comrades.
+Cabins are equipped for up to 48 per night for shared cooking and dining, so there is plenty of room; it also means you're bound to finish with new Three Capes comrades.

 The Three Capes Track has been designed to cater for a broad range of ages and abilities.
 For many, this will mark their first multi-day walk.
-The track emulates a ‘pathway’ and is a metre in width traversing gravel, rock and timber surfaces.
-If someone needs uphill encouraging, walk side by side, a rarity on multi-day hikes.
+The track emulates a 'pathway' and is a metre in width traversing gravel, rock and timber surfaces.
+If someone needs uphill encouragement, you can walk side by side - a rarity on multi-day hikes.
 Whether new to walking or a seasoned adventurer, the high standard track is a good fit for those who prefer ocean over boot views.

-Yes.
-With high quality track and cabin accommodation, lighter pack weights, and rich interpretative stories, we think Three Capes Track is ideally suited for Educational Groups.
-If you wish to make an Education group booking, please read and complete the registration form (PDF 1.3Mb).
+With high quality track and cabin accommodation, lighter pack weights, and rich interpretative stories, we think Three Capes Track is well suited for Educational Groups.
+If you wish to make an Education group booking, please read and complete the registration form (PDF 721Kb).

 The following facilities are provided at the three cabin sites: